Teen Rec Membership

 *The staff locks the doors at the closing time indicated above.
 Please make sure that you have made arrangements with your child so that they are prepared to leave by the time we close and so that they know where they are supposed to go when they leave the Center.

-**We may close early on summer days with very low or no attendance, especially Saturdays.
-Please check the door and facebook for early closings.
+**We may close early on summer days with very low or no attendance.
+Please call, or check the door before dropping off.

 Teen Rec Rules